kjolley/BIGSdb_documentation/submissions.rst

 There are a number of fields that must be filled in so that the curator knows how the sequence was obtained:

-* technology - the sequncing platform used, allowed values are:
+* technology - the sequencing platform used, allowed values are:

   * 454
   * Illumina